LEE-HYUNSANG/UPBIT_ML/README.md

 pip install -r requirements.txt
 ```

+This installs dependencies such as `pandas` and `scikit-learn` that are needed
+for the ML buy signal script.

 This ensures modules such as `tqdm` are available when running the pipeline scripts.
 The file also includes machine learning dependencies (`optuna`, `lightgbm` and
 `scikit-learn`) required for `f5_ml_pipeline/06_optuna_tpe.py`.